flowr-analysis/flowr/wiki/Dataflow Graph.md

 <summary style="color:gray">Dataflow Graph of the R Code</summary>

-The analysis required _0.6 ms_ and ran (including parse and normalize, using the [tree-sitter](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+The analysis ran (including parse and normalize, using the [tree-sitter](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 No [signature database](https://github.com/flowr-analysis/flowr/wiki/Signature-Database) is mounted for these generated graphs, so `library()` calls attach no package exports; base-R names are still qualified via the generated base-package store (e.g. `acf` as `stats::acf`).
 The following marks are used in the graph to highlight sub-parts (uses ids): {1, 1->5, 9->5}.
 We encountered no unknown side effects during the analysis.